anantsnh/charv2/README.md

    - All necessary scripts are located here.
 2. Format the interview:
    - Paste an interview into `format_interview.py` and execute the script.
+   - For now, you will have to ensure that all of the response from a person is in the same line as their name, no new lines in the middle of a response.
 3. Review the formatted interview:
    - Head to the `formatted_interviews` sub-directory inside the `data` directory.
    - Examine the content, removing any Q&A pairs unsuitable for training.